¿Quién quiere ser millonario? (Spanish game show): Debut on Telecinco (1999–2001)

 Under the original title of 50 por 15: ¿Quiere ser millonario? ("50 for 15: Do you want to be a Millionaire?", referring to the 15 questions and jackpot of 50 million Spanish pesetas), the show debuted on 17 September 1999 at 9 pm.
 It was presented by Carlos Sobera on Telecinco.
 This initial spell saw the show's only jackpot winner, Enrique Chicote of Barcelona, who won the sum roughly equal to €300,000.
 On the final question, he used the Phone a Friend lifeline to call his wife to inform her that he knew the final answer, namely that copra comes from a coconut.
-The show was cancelled in March 2001 to dedicate more time to Gran Hermano, an adaptation of another popular international format, Big Brother.
+The show was cancelled in March 2001 to dedicate more time to Gran Hermano, the Spanish version of Big Brother.
 50 por 15s audience share had peaked at around 29%.

 Revival on Antena 3 (2005–2009)

 The show was revived under its current name in July 2005, on Antena 3.
 Sobera returned as the host.
 With the discontinuation of the peseta, the prize was now €1,000,000.
 The show was commissioned as a temporary replacement, to fill a timeslot during a break on Pasapalabra, a game show then holding a 22% audience share.
 An innovation allowed for viewers to win up to €1,000 if they texted the right answer to a question that a contestant did not answer correctly.
 Sobera said that the revived show would be more fun and less rigid than the Telecinco edition.

 In February 2007, the show was renewed for 2008, having achieved average audience shares of 20% and trailing only La Ruleta de la Suerte as Antena 3's most-watched show.
 After a break of 12 months, the show returned in May 2009 with the actor Antonio Garrido as the host.